 When Council purchased the CCTV trailer in 2018, a competition for school-aged children to name the trailer and provide a community safety message was undertaken.

-As a result, a young student of South Plympton Primary School, Max, was chosen as the winner for his name Iris and the message 'Iris is keeping you safe'.
+As a result, a South Plympton Primary School student was chosen the winner for the name Iris and the message 'Iris is keeping you safe'.

 Further information about Iris can be obtained from Council on 8416 6333.